homedepot/github-webhook/README.md

 ### Windows Users

-    The deployment scripts require Windows x64 and CPU Virtualization Virtualization is disabled by default
-    Contact Desktop Services to upgrade to x64 or enable Virtualization Ensure that git is available from your command-line (Git Bash recommended)
+    The deployment scripts require Windows x64 and CPU Virtualization Ensure that git is available from your command-line (Git Bash recommended)

 ## Concourse CI